rootiest/rootiest-nvim/README.md

 5. Enjoy! 🎉

+## Options

+There are some hidden files in the configuration directory that can be used to configure user options.

+- `.colorscheme` : **Set the colorscheme**
+   This file facilitates restoring the colorscheme between sessions.
+   This value is overwritten when the colorscheme is changed in the UI.

+- `.leader` : **Set the leader key**
+   This file defines the leader key used in the mappings.
+   It contains only a single space by default.

+- `.aitool` : **Set the AI tool**
+   This file defines the AI plugin used for code completion.
+   The options are `codeium` `copilot` `tabnine` or `none`.

 ## Features

 - Comfortable keybindings and IDE-like features
 - Designed to be quick to load and easy to use without compromising on features
 - Leans heavily on lazy and luarocks for plugin management and lazy-loading
-- Catppuccino theme is default but a selection of others are also included
+- Catppuccin theme is default but a selection of others are also included
 - Automatic light/dark mode switching based on system theme
 - Extensive special configurations for kitty, including theme matching
 - Kitty scrollback and keybinding support
 - Special configuration for neovide
 - Detects terminal client and adjusts accordingly
 - ToggleTerm, fzf, telescope, neotree, etc. for quick access to files and terminal
 - Many UI elements to enhance the experience
 - LSP support for many languages and automatic setup for many more
 - Remotely spawn a NeoVim instance over ssh, in a container, or from a git repo